 Mavericks: Proving Grounds

 Mavericks is a highly ambitious MMO shooter that features, among other things, a Battle Royale mode that promises to support up to a whopping 1,000 players.
 Other notable features include destructible environments, wildlife, a social hub where players can trade or pick up quests, and more.
 Couple that with the great graphics powered by the CryEngine and you’ve got a game that sounds like a dream come true for Battle Royale fans who are looking for something different.
 Well, on paper at least.
+A this stage, the game is still missing a lot of key features and there are plenty of technical issues to sort out, so we’ll just have to wait until the official launch to see if Mavericks ends up being as impressive as it sounds.

 Super Animal Royale